Master2022E/OnionRTC-experiment/Dataprocess/Readme.md

 18. `Alice` &rarr; `TorE` &rarr; `Turn` &larr; `TorS` &larr; `Bob`
 19. `Alice` &rarr; `TorS` &rarr; `Turn` &larr; `TorE` &larr; `Bob`

-For each test call will there be added logs to MongoDb for what setup was started and each client will log what setup it is configured to use.
+For each test call, will there be added logs to Mongo database in the `calls` document which scenario is started and their outcome and when each client detected the session started and ended.
+In the `reports` document will the ObserveRTC log to, here will the WebRTC specific data be located.

 ---

-> WARN The docker image have not been tested yet.
+## Preprocessing

+To get data ready for processing, run the [ExtractRawData](./ExtractRawData.ipynb) notebook.
+This will connect to the MongoDB and gather the call stats, do som basic data transformation and save it to CSV files which will be overwritten each time the script is called.
+The outcome will be the following files:

+- `output_folder/uniqueCallsAndOutcomes.csv`
+- `output_folder/rawReport/c1-Normal.csv`
+- `output_folder/rawReport/c2-TorNormal.csv`
+- `output_folder/rawReport/c3-TorEurope.csv`
+- `output_folder/rawReport/c4-TorScandinavia.csv`
+- `output_folder/rawReport/c6-Lokinet.csv`
+- `output_folder/rawReport/d1-Normal.csv`
+- `output_folder/rawReport/d2-TorNormal.csv`
+- `output_folder/rawReport/d3-TorEurope.csv`
+- `output_folder/rawReport/d4-TorScandinavia.csv`
+- `output_folder/rawReport/d6-Lokinet.csv`

+Next run the [SuccessfulCallsStartAndEnd](./SuccessfulCallsStartAndEnd.ipynb) notebook this will for the scenarios `1, 8, 9, 10` and `11` find the start and end times for all the calls in this period.
+The outcome will be the file:

+- `output_folder/SuccessfulCallsStartAndEnd.csv`.

+Next to get the bandwidth usage data run the [BandwidthDataExtractionTransmit](./BandwidthDataExtractionTransmit.ipynb) and the [BandwidthDataExtractionReceive](./BandwidthDataExtractionReceive.ipynb) notebooks. the outcome will be the files:

+- `output_folder/SuccessfulCallsUsedTransmitBandwidth.csv`
+- `output_folder/SuccessfulCallsUsedTransmitBandwidthValues.csv`
+- `output_folder/SuccessfulCallsUsedReceiveBandwidth.csv`
+- `output_folder/SuccessfulCallsUsedReceiveBandwidthValues.csv`

+Now all preprocessing is complete.

+---

 ## Results

+This section will show the results of the experiment.
+Also each sub section will describe which notebooks have been used to generate the specific plots.

-### Success or fail
+### Success or fail overview

 The total success and failure rate of the calls can be seen in the [SuccessOrFail](./SuccessOrFail.ipynb) notebook.

-And currently provides the following graph:
+And provides the following graph:

 ![Success or fail](./output_folder/SuccessOrFail.svg)